00: Not in Universe

 99: Unknown-don't know

 Vigorous leisure-time activities are described in the survey question itself as activities that "cause heavy sweating or large increases in breathing or heart rate."
-The Field Representative's Manuals for 1997 forward provide examples of vigorous activities, although these examples were not routinely shared with respondents.
+The Field Representative's Manual provides examples of vigorous activities, although these examples were not routinely shared with respondents.
 These examples include fast walking, fast bicycling, jogging, strenuous swimming or sports play, vigorous aerobic dance, and strenuous gardening.

 For general discussion of how and why the NHIS collected information on adult physical activity for 1997 forward, see VIG10FNO.